wildan2711/multipath/README.md

-# Multipath SDN Controller
+# Multipath Routing SDN Controller

-Implementation of a Multipath SDN Controller in Ryu (OpenFlow1.3) and Pyretic (OpenFlow 1.0).
+Implementation of a Multipath Routing SDN Controller in Ryu (OpenFlow1.3) and Pyretic (OpenFlow 1.0).